ni/nimble/specs/templates/table-column-hld.md

 ### Features

-*A list of the key features unique to this component.*
+*A list of the key features unique to this component.
+If adding support for an existing Nimble component's capabilities (e.g. as `nimble-table-column-mapping` does for Nimble icons and `nimble-spinner`), consider which parts of that component's API should be exposed, and whether on a per-column or per-cell basis.
+Any parts of the API explicitly not supported should be called out below as non-goals.*

 ### Non-goals